oasisprotocol/oasis-sdk/client-sdk/ts-web/ext-utils/docs/getting-started.md

-At a high level, the sample extension calls an `oasisExt.ext.ready` function with a bunch of callbacks, which the `oasisExt` library will call when the DApp makes requests.
+At a high level, the sample extension calls an `oasisExt.ext.ready` function with a bunch of callbacks, which the `oasisExt` library will call when the dApp makes requests.
-The sample extension handles these entirely within a little `iframe` that a DApp will embed, but it's fine to relay messages to a background page or otherwise communicate with other parts of the extension.
+The sample extension handles these entirely within a little `iframe` that a dApp will embed, but it's fine to relay messages to a background page or otherwise communicate with other parts of the extension.

 There's a webpack build step for the sample extension.